xavierchia/xavierchia.github.io/_posts/2020-08-01-bootstrap_mba.md

 My goal is not to become a billionaire.
 Instead, my dream is modest financial independence.
 And I'm convinced that the best way to achieve it in a way that is in agreement with my values is by bootstrapping businesses.
 I want to build things that I believe should exist and that others find useful.

-The Bootstrap MBA itself is a first example.
+The Bootstrap MBA itself is just a first example.
 It is my modest attempt to be the change I want to see in the world.
 The traditional education system is broken beyond repair.
 I'm convinced that independent learning journeys are the future of education and that portfolios will replace certificates in many areas.
-Hence my hope is that my experiences will insipire others to try something similar.
+Hence my hope is that my experiences will inspire others to try something similar.

 ## How to bootstrap an MBA